-\\\\ "The Billiken Teacher Corps is a program with three interlocking pillars," said Dr. John James, a School of Education faculty member who helped make the program a reality.
+"The Billiken Teacher Corps is a program with three interlocking pillars," said Dr. John James, a School of Education faculty member who helped make the program a reality.
 "One, teaching in a high-need, urban, Catholic school.
 Two, earning a tuition-remission master's degree at Saint Louis University.
 And three, living in an intentional faith community, which involves prayer and personal spiritual development."

 The program launched in June 2015.
 Participants are recent college graduates, some with undergraduate degrees in education and some without, who have a drive to serve and a desire to teach.
-The inaugural six Billiken Teachers have started their second year in the program and welcomed a new cohort of seven this past June.
+The inaugural six Billiken Teachers have started their second year in the program and welcomed a new cohort of seven in June 2016.

 The Billiken Teacher Corps is based on the Alliance for Catholic Education at Notre Dame, but anyone familiar with service-driven programs will notice similar elements.
 It's like the Jesuit Volunteer Corps, but with a teaching component.
 It's like Teach for America, but all participants live together.

-Michelle Ehrhard, a second-year Billiken Teacher Corps student who is originally from St. Louis, heard about the program during her senior year at Truman State University.
-"It's like my personality was shifted into a program," Ehrhard said.
+"It's like my personality was shifted into a program," said Michelle Ehrhard, who is in her second year in the program.
 "I was somewhere between being Catholic and wanting to teach, but wanting it to be more than just a career - wanting to show God through it."

+The Teaching

-The Teaching Each student in the program is placed in an under-resourced school in the St. Louis region to teach for two years.
-Elise Earley teaches middle school science at St. Cecilia School and Academy in
+Each student in the program is placed in an under-resourced school in the St. Louis region to teach for two years.
+Elise Earley teaches middle school science at St. Cecilia School and Academy in St. Louis.
+She has always wanted to effect change in the world.
+But because she did not decide to become a teacher until after she graduated from college, she was without the student-teaching experience that undergraduate education majors have.